 This is what Northeast Bellevue residents aspire for their community as they move into the future.
 They see it as a quiet retreat from surrounding activities, lined with trees and protected from the hustle and bustle of urban life but still within reach of those amenities.
 They envision a safe community where neighbors listen to each other, raise issues, and collaborate on shared values.
 They look to the future and seek solutions that will protect key assets and enhance their neighborhood for years to come.
 Members of the Northeast Bellevue community have come together to shape their future through a shared vision of their community.
-The following describes that vision as if the reader were transported there into the future.
+The following transports the reader in time and describes what Northeast Bellevue is like in the future.